E8 Series Shinkansen: Formation

+Fleet list

 Interior

 The 7-car trains have two service classes: ordinary cars and Green cars, with a seating capacity of 355.
 This is 39 fewer seats than the E3 series trains it replaces.
-Both seating configurations are 2+2 abreast, as is the case for all other Shinkansen trains.
+Both seating configurations are 2+2 abreast, as is the case for all other mini-Shinkansen trains.
 AC power outlets are available in both classes.
 Both the cabins and vestibules are equipped with security cameras.
 The green car has room for one wheelchair user, while each ordinary car has room for two.
 All seven cars are equipped to handle large baggage.

 The color scheme of the Green car seating is inspired by the blue waters of the Mogami River, combined with the lush greenery covering Mount Gassan.
 The ordinary car seating draws inspiration from the traditional process of extracting the color of the safflower, which is why the color gradually becomes less saturated moving from the seat cushion to the headrest.
 The center aisle carpet was designed based on the image of the safflower, represented by the seats, reflecting on the waters of the Mogami River as it flows between them.

+Incidents

+Auxiliary power unit malfunctions

+On 17 June 2025, four E8 series trainsets experienced auxiliary power unit (APU) malfunctions.

+In the most prominent case, the newest E8 series train—set G11, delivered earlier in June—was undergoing a test run from Ueno Station to Morioka Station when its APU failed, disrupting power supply to the cooling system for its motor control circuitry.
+This caused circuit protection systems to activate, bringing the train to a stop at 11:24 am in Tochigi Prefecture, between Utsunomiya Station and Nasushiobara Station.

+With the track obstructed, the next two northbound trains following immediately behind were also forced to stop between stations, leaving 682 and 480 passengers stranded onboard respectively.
+Shortly after 3 pm, occupants of the first train were transferred via gangway to a southbound train that pulled up alongside, making the vacant train available for coupling to the defective E8 as a potential recovery option.
+The second stranded train turned back towards Utsunomiya Station at roughly 3:15 pm.
+The faulty train was ultimately repaired on the spot and was moved to Nasushiobara Station under its own power shortly after 4 pm.

+This incident caused operations to be suspended in both directions on the Tōhoku Shinkansen between Tokyo and Sendai until 5 pm, with approximately 54,700 passengers impacted by the cancellation of 86 Tōhoku, Akita, and Yamagata Shinkansen trains and delays to a further 138 trains.

+The other three incidents also involved the newest trainsets in the fleet: